John Summers, 2022

 Ironies and reversals in higher education have been a recurring source of fascination.
 As the first in my family to go to college, I can attest that exposure to advanced learning still peels away provincial youth from their communities.
 But it no longer offers a reliable means of economic mobility.
 Graduate school widens the gap between cultural risk and financial reward.
 Doctoral programs in the humanities and social sciences yoke their self-consciously superfluous graduates to debt.

 Certain schemes for improvement have drawn my protest.
 The National Park Service’s “rehabilitation” of the battlefield at Gettysburg (my native home town) was a dangerous folly.
 The “innovation economy” in Cambridge, Massachusetts (my adopted home town), sabotages social diversity.
-The continuing use of electric shocks on autistic children to correct and improve their behavior points to broader patterns of coercion in mainstream social relations.
+The use of electric shocks on autistic adults to correct their behavior illustrates patterns of coercion in mainstream social relations.

 Alongside exploration, inquiry, and protest is a different mode—remembrance and appreciation.
 Some of the twentieth-century’s leading intellectuals have reached out of the mottled pages of their forgotten books and tapped me on the shoulder.
 I edited new titles by James Agee, C. Wright Mills, and Dwight Macdonald, reintroducing them to the public.